 The table shows that the percentage of people aged 65 and over in Otago and Southland is increasing.
 Older people are particularly vulnerable to social isolation due to loss of health, mobility, income, and/or support networks.
 While the number of young people aged 14 and under is expected to decrease over time, this is the age group that is unable to drive.

 Although current trends show that fewer young people are getting their licences when they turn 16, they prefer to travel as passengers.
 Otago also has a high number of people aged 15 to 39.
 This is likely due to the large number of secondary and tertiary education institutions, which include extensive residential boarding facilities.
 This is the age group seeking independence through transport and is most likely to use micro-mobility and alternative modes of transport.

 In the 2018 census, Stats NZ asked whether people had difficulty performing any of six basic universal activities (walking, seeing, hearing, cognition, self-care, and communication) to understand 'activity limitations.'
 Understanding the limitations communities face is important for transportation planning.

 Table 3 shows the activity limitations information for the territorial authorities within the Otago and Southland regions.
-However, Stats NZ outlines that this variable is new and has a high rate of missing responses, so caution is advised.8
+However, Stats NZ outlines that this variable is new and has a high rate of missing responses, so caution is advised.
+There is a need to collect more disability data for making better informed decisions.